ahadiihsan/personal_anpr_flask/README.md

 ]
 ```

-If licence plates are not detected:
+If license plates are not detected:

 Status code - 200 OK